1989 All-Ireland Senior Football Championship final: Match

+Summary

-In what is regarded as one of the best and most entertaining finals of its era, the Cork and Mayo All-Ireland decider provided "great fun at a time when football badly needed some".< Cork entered the game hoping to avoid the unwanted accolade of becoming the first team in almost fifty years to lose three successive All-Ireland finals.
+In what is regarded as one of the best and most entertaining finals of its era, the Cork and Mayo All-Ireland decider provided "great fun at a time when football badly needed some".
+Cork entered the game hoping to avoid the unwanted accolade of becoming the first team in almost fifty years to lose three successive All-Ireland finals.
 Inspired by this they got off to a great start with three quick points before Mayo settled into the match.
-At half time Cork led by 0-10 to 0-8.
+At half time Cork led by 0–10 to 0–8.

 Mayo were rejuvenated after the interval.
 An Anthony Finnerty goal in the 38th minute gave Mayo a brief lead.
-Finnerty’s goal looked as though it might swing the tide in Mayo’s favour.
+Finnerty's goal looked as though it might swing the tide in Mayo's favour.
 Cork hit back to equalize through Dave Barry and a brace of scores from John Cleary handed the Rebels the initiative.
 Mayo's Noel Durkan set Finnerty free again minutes later, however, in a key turning point of the game, he planted his shot into the side-netting.
 Mayo failed to score for the last sixteen minutes as Mick McCarthy and Teddy McCarthy kicked over the final points of the game.

-Cork's All-Ireland victory was their first since 1973.
+Cork's All-Ireland SFC victory was their first since 1973.
 The win gave them their fifth All-Ireland title over all and put them joint fourth on the all-time roll of honour along with Meath, Cavan and Wexford.

 The team Mayo selected for the 1989 All-Ireland SFC final was full of players more accustomed to the role of midfielder than anything else, e.g. T. J. Kilgallon at centre-back and Greg Maher at wing-forward.